 - 2003-2006: BA (Hons) Archaeology and Anthropology, University of Oxford.

-My PhD is supervised by Prof. Georgina Mace (Imperial College London), Dr. Samuel Turvey (IoZ) and Dr. Chris Carbone (IoZ).
-I am funded by NERC with IoZ as a CASE partner.
+My PhD was supervised by Prof. Georgina Mace (Imperial College London), Dr. Samuel Turvey (IoZ) and Dr. Chris Carbone (IoZ).
+I was funded by NERC with IoZ as a CASE partner.

 I am also interested in how we can use scientific information to best influence policy, and have worked for the UK government and Parliament in sustainable development and science policy.
 I have also carried out consultancy research for WWF International, investigating factors that influence the success of conservation recovery programmes, and for Rewilding Europe, helping them to develop their flagship policy document on bison rewilding.

 Crees, J.J., Turvey, S.T., Freeman, R. and Carbone, C. Human population density predicts mammalian extirpations across Holocene Europe.
 (In review).

 Sommer, R.S. and Crees, J.J.
 Late Quaternary biogeography of small carnivores in Europe.
 In: Do Linh San, E., Sato, J., Belant, J.L. & Somers, M. (eds) Small carnivores in space and time: evolution, ecology, behavior and conservation.
 Blackwell.
 (In review).

 Durant, S. et al. (2014) UK bill could prompt biodiversity loss.
 Nature, 512: 253. doi:10.1038/512253a.